jsreport/website/views/learn/docs/adapting-jsreport.md

 ```

 ###Dynamic rendering of reports
 The goal of jsreport is to render reports.
-This can be dynamically invoked using `Render` method on the instances of `Reporter` class.
+This can be dynamically invoked using `render` method on the instances of `Reporter` class.
 The most simple use case can look like this:

 ```js
 reporter.render({